markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 While this is a great start, our ability to add new tasks to a task list isn't fully realized just yet.
 What good is a task list that keeps adding the same preset task content?
 In this lesson, we'll be adding functionality to our application that will allow us to create our own custom tasks by filling out an HTML form.

 The last lesson was about using browser events to dynamically create new HTML content and append it to the page.
 We'll add to that in this lesson by adding the ability to read data entered into HTML form elements and using that data to create new tasks.
-By the end of this lesson, we'll have our MVP for this application!

 ## Preview